goparrot/geocoder/README.md

 <sub>⚠️️ Each reflect-metadata installation has its own metadata storage, from which it reads and writes from.
 So if you had a project with multiple reflect-metadata packages, it could happen that in one file you write metadata in one reflect-metadata package and in another file you’re trying to retrieve this metadata accidently from the other reflect-metadata package, which of course doesn’t exist there.</sub>

-<sub>The only way is to list reflect-metadata in peerDependencies.
-In this case you would need to install it manually as well</sub>

 ## Usage

 ### Minimal